United States Civil Administration of the Ryukyu Islands

 The United States Civil Administration of the Ryukyu Islands abbr.
-USCAR (琉球列島米国民政府) was the civil administration government in the Ryukyu Islands, Japan (centered on Okinawa Island), replacing the United States Military Government of the Ryukyu Islands (itself created after World War II) in 1950, and functioned until the islands were returned to Japan in 1972.
-It oversaw the native Ryukyuan Government.
-It could overrule all the decisions made by the native government.
+USCAR (琉球列島米国民政府, Ryūkyū-rettō Beikoku Minseifu) was the civil administration government in the Ryukyu Islands, Japan (centered on Okinawa Island), replacing the United States Military Government of the Ryukyu Islands (itself created after World War II) in 1950, and functioned until the islands were returned to Japan in 1972.
+It oversaw the native Government of the Ryukyu Islands and could overrule any of its decisions.

 History

 The U.S. National Archives and Records Administration describes USCAR's history thus: